scalar-labs/getting-started-with-scalardb/README.md

 - Account : the user accounts
 - FirstQuestionDate : it records the day the first question was ever created.
 This field is used as the lower boundary when iterating through all of the questions recorded in the database.
 (Refer to the method `get(String start, int minimal)` in [QuestionServiceForStorage.java](https://github.com/scalar-labs/indetail/blob/master/Q%26A_application/backend/QA/src/main/java/com/example/qa/service/question/QuestionServiceForStorage.java) for more details)

-We define these tables in schema_storage file in format of [Scalar DB database schema](https://github.com/scalar-labs/scalardb/blob/master/docs/schema.md).
+We define these tables in the schema_storage file in the format of [Scalar DB database schema](https://github.com/scalar-labs/scalardb/blob/master/docs/schema.md).

 ```
 {